JoseNavio/Encrypting/README.md

 Here we aim to simulate user registration and authentication similar to any application, but with use a file as the database.

-We'll register a user and persist their data into a file, which'll be encrypted.
+We'll register a user and persist their data into a file, which'll be encrypted for later use.

 ## Symmetric Encryption